-All graduate students must demonstrate their proficiency in statistical theory and methods by passing a comprehensive qualifying exam.

-Students must be enrolled or on Filing Fee status to take exams for them to count.
+All graduate students must demonstrate their proficiency in statistical theory, methods, and applications by passing a comprehensive written qualifying exam.
+Students must be enrolled or on Filing Fee status to take exams.

-There is a single qualifying exam for each student that they must pass - a PhD level qualifying exam for Ph.D. students and a M.S. level qualifying exam for M.S. students.
+There is a single written qualifying exam that each student must pass: PhD level qualifying exam for PhD students and a MS level exam for MS students.

-Both M.S. and Ph.D. comprehensive qualifying exams consist of two types of questions: Theoretical and Methodological.
 The MS level qualifying exam is a proper subset of the PhD level qualifying exam.
-Questions for the qualifying exams are composed by a qualifying exam committee within the Department.
+Questions for the exams are composed by an written qualifying exam committee within the Department.

-Both M.S. and Ph.D. comprehensive qualifying exams are offered twice each year, the first one at the beginning of Spring quarter and the second one toward the end of Spring quarter.
+Both MS and PhD comprehensive written qualifying exams are offered twice each year, the first in Summer and the second in Fall quarter.